 Despite its name, magnesium oil is not actually an oil at all.
 The name originated because of the oily texture when magnesium chloride flakes are mixed with water.
 There are many forms of the oil available for purchase online that feature various dosages and added minerals, but it’s also very easy to make at home.

 Ancient people have used these so-called ancient minerals for topical and transdermal therapies for centuries, with little knowledge of the science behind the process.
 These included mineral baths, herbal compresses, mud packs, and steam and sweat lodges.
 (2)

 We know now how beneficial transdermal therapies can be in healing and wellness.
 In this case, transdermal application of magnesium helps to prevent side effects and can work more quickly and effectively.

 It has been found that magnesium, despite being available in many dietary sources, is not best absorbed orally.
 Magnesium taken orally is affected by a number of elements in your gut, and can also act as a laxative, which reduces the amount of time the mineral can be absorbed in the body.

 In a magnesium study in Spring 2010, patients using transdermal magnesium therapy saw increases in their cellular magnesium levels after 12 weeks of using magnesium sprays and soaks.
-The average increase over 12 weeks was 25.2 percent, which I consider very impressive.
+The average increase over 12 weeks was 25.2 percent, which is pretty impressive.
+(4)